 Kittens & Cats Available

-For more information about kittens, you may contact Dr. Cris Bird.
+For general information see the Terms page, or you may contact Dr. Cris Bird.

 Please bear in mind that we care about our kittens.
 If you inquire, please tell us a little about yourself and the kind of home you will offer a kitten.
 Anonymous inquiries will not receive a reply.